-- 55. Guillotine a provision in the rules which requires that the Assembly reach a decision on a given matter by a particular date or at the end of a specified period of time.
-It is not preceded by a Motion; - 56.
-Maiden Speech - the first speech of a Member after election.
-It is a recognized parliamentary convention that a Member making a maiden speech is not interrupted by another Member; - 57.
-Majlis-e-Shoora also referred to as the Parliament, it comprises the National Assembly, Senate and the President under Article 50 of the Constitution; - 58.
-Member a Member of the Assembly; - 59.
-Member-in-Charge the Member who introduces a Bill in the Assembly; - 60.
-Minister - it means the Prime Minister, the Chief Minister, a Federal Minister, a Minister of State or a Provincial Minister; - 61.
-Minutes - are the instant written record of a meeting; - 62.
-Money Bill - a Bill or amendment which if enacted and brought into operation involves expenditure from the Federal or Provincial
+- 48 Legislation the process of making a law; - 49 Legislative Process - the process by which Bills are approved by Assembly and become laws after the assent of the President or Governor: - 50 Limitation of Debate a procedure preventing further adjournment of debate on any Motion or on any stage of a Bill and requiring that the Motion come to a vote at the end of the sitting in which it is invoked: - 51 Lobby - means the covered corridor immediately adjoining the Chamber and conterminous with it; - 52 Guillotine a provision in the rules which requires that the Assembly reach a decision on a given matter by a particular date or at the end of a specified period of time.
+It is not preceded by a Motion: - 53 Maiden Speech the first speech of a Member after election for the first time.
+It is a recognized parliamentary convention that a Member making a maiden speech is not interrupted by another Member; - 54 Majlis-e-Shoora also referred to as the

-Consolidated Fund or withdrawal from the Public Account of the Federation or Province.
+- Parliament, it comprises the National Assembly, Senate and the President under Article 50 of the Constitution: - 55 Member a Member of the Assembly; - 56 Member-in-Charge - the Member who introduces a Bill in the Assembly; - 57 Minister - it means the Prime Minister, the Chief Minister, a Federal Minister, a Minister of State or a Provincial Minister; - 58 Minutes - are the instant written record of a meeting; - 59 Money Bill - a Bill or amendment which if enacted and brought into operation involves expenditure from the Federal or Provincial Consolidated Fund or withdrawal from the Public Account of the Federation or Province. - 60 Mover - the Member who initiates a Resolution, a Motion or an amendment of a Bill; - 61 Motion - a proposal made by a Member or a Minister relating to any matter which may be discussed by the Assembly; - 62 No-Confidence Motion - a Motion moved against the Prime Minister, Chairman Senate,